Going Deeper Into Face Detection: A Survey: Introduction

 With the great success of deep learning in computer vision, researchers have proposed several promising model architectures over the past 6-7 years.
 Inspired by the cascade of classifiers idea, many of the earlier deep-learning-based models were based on Cascade-CNN architectures.
 But with the introduction of several novel architectures for general object detection, many more recent deep-learning-based models have shifted toward single-Shot Detection, R-CNN based architectures, feature pyramid network (FPN) models, and beyond.

 Major surveys of face detection research up to circa 2000 include those by Yang et al. \cite{Yang_2002}, Rowley et al.s \cite{Rowley_1998}, and Hjelmås and Low \cite{Hjelmas_2002}.
 Zhang and Zhang survey progress in face detection over roughly the next decade, to about 2010 \cite{Zhang_2010}.
 Zafeiriou et al \cite{Zafeiriou_2015} survey face detection research over roughly the next five years, to near the beginning of the deep learning wave, around 2015.
 One of their conclusions is that “even when allowing a relatively large number of false positives (around 1,000), there are still around 15-20\% of faces that are not detected.’’
 Our survey picks up where \cite{Zafeiriou_2015} ends, and covers the rapid progress in face detection from the beginning of the deep learning wave through the current time.
+Table \ref{tab:summary_survey} summarizes and compares the existing surveys with our work.

 This paper provides a survey of the recent literature in deep-learning-based face detection, including more than fifty such detection methods.
 It provides a comprehensive review with insights into different aspects of these methods, including the training data, choice of network architectures, loss functions, training strategies, and their key contributions.
 These works are organized into the following categories, based on their main technical contributions to face detection: \begin{enumerate} \item Cascade-CNN Based Models \item R-CNN and Faster-RCNN Based Models \item Single Shot Detector Models \item Feature Pyramid Network Based Models \item Other models \end{enumerate}